seqscope/cartloader/docs/installation.md

 # Installation Guide

-This is an instruction to set up the required environment, and install dependencies and `cartloader`.
+This is an instruction to set up the required environment, and install dependencies and `CartLoader`.

 ---

 ## 1. Dependencies

-To ensure full functionality of `cartloader`, the following dependencies must be installed:
+To ensure full functionality of `CartLoader`, the following dependencies must be installed:

 ### **1.1 System Dependencies**